The Bankrate promise

 When not to have a co-signer on an auto loan

 Using a co-signer to get an auto loan approved is a step that should be considered carefully before applying.
 In some cases, it may not be a wise move for your needs and financial situation.

 If the car simply is not within your budget, even with a lower interest rate, it’s best to forgo the car purchase altogether.
 You may want to hold off on buying the car until you can save more money for a larger down payment, so the loan amount is more in line with your income and monthly budget.

-You might also want to look into improving your credit score, which should help you get a better interest rate and more affordable loan payments on your own.
+Also, work to improve your credit score, which should help you get a better interest rate and more affordable loan payments on your own.

 If you can’t wait to get a vehicle, look for a used car at a lower price point.
 Used cars are typically less expensive.
 You can get similar features as new cars without breaking the bank, even if you still need a co-signer to qualify.
 You should always determine how much you can afford to spend before applying for loans or shopping for cars.

 A co-signer takes on significant risk when they agree to back your loan.
 If you get behind on payments or default, your co-signer will also see a negative impact on their credit score — and potentially on their other finances, if the lender pursues legal action.
 Of course, this may strain your relationship, potentially beyond repair.